Kenyans wait to know winner after tight presidential vote

 The last election saw some 1,200 people killed in ethnic violence after outgoing president Mwai Kibaki was declared the victor over Odinga.
 This time, Monday's vote saw at least 15 people killed in pockets of violence but no repeat so far of unrest on such a large scale.

-If neither major candidate wins 50 percent of the vote, Kenyatta and Odinga would have to face each other in a second round run-off, penciled in for next month if necessary.
+If neither major candidate wins 50 percent of the vote, Kenyatta and Odinga would have to face each other in a second round run-off, pencilled in for next month if necessary.

 "We can confirm that our returning officers are expected to bring the physical results at anytime now, which will lead to the final results.
 What matters here is the final result and they are coming in," Ahmed Issack Hassan, chairman of the Independent Electoral and Boundaries commission, told a news conference on Tuesday evening.